finlaymaltby/WhenTheRain/readme.md

 investigate abstract classes
 find . -type f -name '*.gd' -not -path './addons/*' -print0 | xargs -0 cat | wc

+Dialogue balloon
+- waiting for auto advance should be done by the dialogue label

 should just write my own dialogue system at this point
 - add ifs